Course Title: Indigenous Peoples and the Environment

 Course Description

-This course examines what all people living in Australia might gain by having a deeper understanding of Aboriginal peoples’ knowledges and laws regarding human responsibilities for Country.
-This must start with an acknowledgement that sovereignty was never ceded and that Indigenous knowledge, laws and practices continue to shape landscapes and places as they have done for thousands of generations.
-The course will feature field studies to demonstrate that we can learn how to look at places and landscapes as Indigenous places, even in big cities.
-We learn that Indigenous cultures can demonstrate different ways to understand places and landscapes and thereby introduce a very different history of human settlement in Australia.
-You will develop competencies and understandings in respectful relationships with Indigenous knowledges and laws.
-You will also be introduced to an array of settler laws and policies in relation to access to land, protection of Country and heritage management.
-You will critically examine these policies to consider the extent to which they respect Indigenous sovereignty and their capacity to care for Country.
+This course examines what all people living in Australia might gain by building respectful relationships with Australia's First Peoples's knowledge about Country.
+Therefore an acknowledgement that Australian First Peoples's sovereignty was never ceded and practices of the past continue to shape landscapes for current and future generations.
+Located on Kulin Nation Country, the course will build an understanding that we are always on Country and have a responsibility to Australian First Peoples, even in an urban area.
+The course may include other on Country experiences of a field trip.
+You will develop competencies in building respectful relationships with Australian First Peoples knowledge and laws.
+In addition, an introduction to an array of settler laws and policies governing access to land, protection of Country and heritage management.
+You will critically examine these policies to consider the extent to which they respect Australia's First Peoples's sovereignty and ongoing responsibility to care for Country.

 Objectives/Learning Outcomes/Capability Development